Courses and Requirements

 Economics of Higher Education.

 A study of individual level investment decisions and the equilibrium determination of asset prices.
 Mean-variance analysis motivated by the tradeoff between risk and return.
 An introduction to asset pricing models, including the CAPM and multi-factor models.
 An introduction to derivatives, including stock options, futures and swaps.
 Discussions of the Efficient Markets Hypothesis, arbitrage, and contributions from behavioral finance.
 Other topics may include: fixed income pricing, Arrow-Debreu securities and the completeness of markets, and the binomial asset pricing model.
-Prerequisite, 265 and 275 or equivalent, or consent of instructor.
+Prerequisite, Econ265 or Math252 or Math253 in addition to 275, or consent of instructor.
 Maximum enrollment, 20.
-Farshbaf.
+Pereira.

 Topics in Macroeconomics.